-There are many expatriates in the United Arab Emirates and many of them are married and enjoying a married life here.
-Unfortunately, some of them want to part with their partner and want to file a divorce case against their partner.
-But they often wonder what law is applicable to their divorce, Sharia law or federal law, or the law of the country they were married to?
-This blog post is aimed at clearing those doubts.
+There are many expatriates in the United Arab Emirates where many of them are married and enjoying a happy married life here.
+Unfortunately, some of them want to part with their partner and want to file a divorce case.
+A divorce is a final step when facing failure or abuse in married life.
+But many expats remain unaware and they often wonder about the proceedings and what law is applicable to their divorce, Sharia law or federal law, or the law of the country they were married to?
+This blog post mainly aims at clearing your wide range of doubts.

 Well, the law applicable to divorces concluded in Dubai, is the UAE federal law, regardless of whether or not the couple or either party is citizens or non citizens of the UAE.
 It is possible for a non-citizen who is also non-Muslim to ask the law of his domicile or the law of the state where the marriage was concluded to be applied.
 (Article 1 of Degree 28 of 2005 on Personal Status)